How Much Does It Cost to Replace a Kitchen Floor in 2025?

 • Grout lines require maintenance

-Cost Example: For a 200 sq.ft. kitchen, the cost would range from $2,200 to $5,800.
+Cost Example: For a 200-square-foot kitchen, the cost of a new ceramic or porcelain tile floor would range from $2,200 to $5,800.

-6. Slate or Natural Stone
+6. Slate or natural stone

 Cost: $14.50 – $27.50 per sq.ft.